-For a modest fee CEDS can analysis the following to determine the best strategy for resolving your concerns about a solar farm proposal:
+For a modest fee CEDS can assist you in carrying out the following actions to determine the best strategy for resolving your concerns about a solar farm proposal:

 - Identify all potential solar farm impacts,

-- Assist you in negotiating with the applicant or regulatory agencies to resolve each impact,
+- Assist you in negotiating with the applicant or regulatory agencies to win adoption of each impact resolution measure,

-- If negotiations fail then we’ll determine the best strategy for killing the solar farm by:
+- If negotiations fail then we’ll determine the best strategy for winning impact resolution by:

 - Identifying all permits and other approvals the project requires,

-- Determining which provides the best opportunity to nix the project,
+- Determining which provides the best opportunity to implement impact fixes,

 - Search for attorneys with a good record of success in winning similar cases,